 Commentary: Unlimited return days is a rarity amongst department store chains.
-In comparison, Macy’s return policy is 180 days (not bad, in its own right compared to many retailers), JCPenney’s return policy is 90 days, and Sears return policy is 90 days (30 on electronics).
+In comparison, Macy’s return policy is 180 days (not bad, in its own right compared to many retailers), JCPenney’s return policy is 90 days, and Sears return policy is 30 or 60 days.
 ‘Unlimited’ just has a certain liberating ring to it, doesn’t it?

 Don’t have a receipt?
 From my recollection, Kohl’s can look up the purchase in their system by your credit card and issue a refund to your card.
 If they don’t, however, and you really want your cash back or charge refunded, you can simply return your item for an even exchange, get a new receipt, and then later return it with the receipt.

-# of Days to Return Item: No return limit.
+# of Days to Return Item: within a year

 Receipt Required?
 No. You can use your REI Membership card number and I haven’t run into this situation because I am a member, but if you didn’t have a membership, I’m sure they’d find a way to make it right.